Vascular Dementia Vascular Dementia

 To determine whether vascular dementia is the cause of any cognitive impairment or dementia that you may have, your doctor will consider your medical history and your lifestyle (such as your eating patterns, physical activity level, sleep health, and whether you are or have been a smoker), and order imaging tests.

 Diagnosis can take time.
 This is because it is often difficult to tell whether symptoms are a result of problems with the blood vessels, as is the case with vascular dementia, or whether they are from Alzheimer’s disease.

-Vascular dementia is caused by conditions that damage the blood vessels in the brain, depriving the brain of oxygen.
+Vascular dementia is caused by conditions that damage the blood vessels in the brain or interfere with proper blood flow and oxygen delivery to the brain.
 This oxygen shortage inhibits the brain’s ability to work as well as it should.
 For example, stroke blocks blood flow to the brain, decreasing oxygen.
 However, high blood pressure, high cholesterol, and smoking also increase the risk of vascular dementia.
-Vascular dementia in patients can occur alone or with Alzheimer’s disease.
+Vascular dementia may happen by itself or with Alzheimer’s disease.